Accentian/PythonAutomation/README.md

-# This Python script automates the LAMMPS script process and also post-process output from LAMMPS after a successful run.
+# This repo is a file dump for my Python automation code.

-This repo is a file dump for my Python automation code.
+Contains Python script that automates the LAMMPS script process and also post-process output from LAMMPS after a successful run.